Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Exact diagonalization scheme and results

 As the energy scale of symmetry-breaking terms is nonzero yet small compared to Coulomb, the band structure of our system is a series of levels perturbatively fanning out of consecutive $SU(4)$ multiples, with leftover $SU(2)_s\times U(1)_v \times (\mathbb{Z}_2)_v$ symmetry ($s$ subscript stands for spin and $v$ for valley).
 As the Coulomb term contribution to each state descending from a multiplet is roughly the same, we can take all parameter dependencies of $V^{SR}$ into account by taking fixed ranges $\alpha_{z,\perp}$ and plotting the spectrum depending on $\theta$.

 The Hilbert space we use is that of $N_e$ electrons staying in the 0LL with arbitrary spin and valley polarization and the angular momentum not larger than $N_\phi \hbar$ -- therefore, occupying $4N_{\phi}$ available sites.
 In other words, we perform exact diagonalization in disk geometry.
-The Hamiltonian (\ref{H}) commutes with the net spin $S$, net valley polarization $T_z$ and net angular momentum operators; therefore, Hilbert space is divided into sectors where we can perform calculations independently, and we can assign relevant quantum numbers to candidate states.
+The Hamiltonian (\ref{H}) commutes with the net spin $S$, net valley polarization $T_z$ and net angular momentum operators; therefore, Hilbert space is divided into sectors where we can perform calculations independently, and we can assign relevant quantum numbers to candidate states. {As we are interested in the sector where the ground state lies, and it is expected to be uniform in space, we can choose the corresponding angular momentum sector.
+This both decreases the computational cost and allows us to study only momentum-conserving excitations that are due to $SU(4)$ symmetry breaking. }

 Disk geometry is usually not the first choice for quantum Hall systems.
 Although it was introduced in the pioneering paper on the topic \cite{Laughlin-83}, it demonstrates poor performance in systems with long-range interactions \cite{KasnerApel}.
 However, the long-range part -- Coulomb coupling -- gives us the base level, and correction to it is what we are most curious about.
-The interaction causing these corrections, on the other hand, decreases exponentially outside the region limited by magnetic length or less; short-range interactions like that match the technique much better \cite{KasnerApel}.
+The interaction causing these corrections, on the other hand, decreases exponentially outside the region limited by magnetic length or less; short-range {(SR)} interactions like that match the technique much better \cite{KasnerApel}.

 On the other hand, two alternative geometries, on a sphere \cite{Haldane83} and on a torus \cite{Haldane86,Yoshioka}, have their own shortcomings.
 In spherical geometry for a multicomponent system, the Wen-Zee shift \cite{WenZee} (filling factor differing from $\frac{N_e}{N_{phi}}$) leads to a following discrepancy.
 If we have two systems with the same combined number of electrons but different flavour contents, we end up with different filling factors; this adds an artificial complication to comparing the band structures of those systems.